 What’s Wrong With FuelRods?

-In short—FuelRods aren’t good portable chargers, and they’re expensive when compared to better chargers.
-As for the “swap” feature, others point out this is a solution to a problem FuelRods themselves created—of course if your charger is constantly running out you’re going to be thrilled to be able to just swap it for a full one.
+In short—FuelRods aren’t great portable chargers, and they’re expensive when compared to better chargers because you’re paying for the privilege of swapping.
+As for that “swap” feature, others point out this is a solution to a problem FuelRods themselves created—of course if your charger is constantly running out you’re going to be thrilled to be able to just swap it for a full one.

 But we’re here to defend FuelRods…well, for the right type of person…